fetchai/uAgents/docs/remote-agents.md

 # Remote agents

-uAgents can also interact remotely from different terminals.
-All you need to know is the recipient agent's address to query it's information in the [almanact contract](almanac-overview.md).
+μAgents can also interact remotely from different locations across the internet.
+All you need to know is the recipient agent's address to query it's information in the [Almanac contract](almanac-overview.md).
-You can print your uAgent's address at any time by printing `agent_name.address` in your python script.
+See [Addresses](addresses.md) for more information about μAgent addresses.

+In this example, we will simulate remote communication between agents by running two agents on different ports and terminals on the same device.

 ## Alice

-We will start by defining agent alice and the recipient address (bob's address).
+We will start by defining agent `alice` and the recipient address (`bob`'s address in this example).
 Then we will include a send function and a handler as we have learned in [agent interactions](simple-interaction.md):

 ```python